abhijeet-godspeed/notes/QA-Engineer-v2/QA-Lead-Engineer.md

 - **5.iii** Once task is completed, mark it as completed in `docs/test/tasks.md`

 ### 6. Run All Tests
-- Execute `npm run test` command to run the complete test suite
+- Execute `pnpm test:unit:all` command to run the complete test suite

 ### 7. Generate Test Report
 - Use `new_task` tool to assign QA-Document-Writer mode